Wang Yuying

-Wang Yuying (侧福晋 王氏; died 1805) was a consort of Yongxuan, Qianlong Emperor's 8th son.
-Her family belonged to Han Chinese Plain Yellow Banner.
+Wang Yuying (王玉英; died 1805) was a consort of Yongxuan, the Qianlong Emperor's 8th son.
+Her family belonged to Plain Yellow Banner of Han ethnicity.
+She was posthumously accorded the rank of secondary consort (側福晉).

 Life

 It is not known neither when was Lady Wang born nor when she entered the Manor of Prince Yi as a servant.
 In 1768, she gave birth to Mianzhi, Yongxuan's first son.
 At that time, she was awarded a title of mistress.
 In 1769, Wang Yuying gave birth to the first daughter, later honoured as Lady of the Second Rank.
 In 1772, she birthed the second daughter, who would die prematurely in 1774.
 That same year, she birthed the third daughter, who would die prematurely in 1776.
 In 1775, she gave birth to the second son, Mianmao, who would die prematurely in 1777.
 In July 1785, her sole surviving daughter married Barin Mongolian prince Gongsaishang'a of the Borjigin clan.
 Wang Yuying died in 1805 and was posthumously honoured as secondary consort.